magnusmaynard/zephyrcast/README.md

 # zephyrcast
 Local, short term forecasting using only weather station data from [Zephyr](https://zephyrapp.nz/).
+If this work, it will be used as part of an early warning system to alert paragliders of approaching dangerous conditions.

-_Experimental and work in progress._
+Experimental and work in progress.

 ## Setup
-Requires [poetry](https://python-poetry.org/docs/#installation) to be installed:
+This project uses [poetry](https://python-poetry.org/docs/#installation), ensure this is install first.
 ```
 poetry install
 poetry run keyring set zephyr_api_key zephyrcast